Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Conclusions

 \section{Conclusions}

-In this work we have described the $R$-squared gravity effects on the spectrum of vector mesons.
+In this work we have described the $R$-squared gravity effects on the vector meson spectrum.
 We showed that the Starobinsky model influences in a non-trivial way such spectrum and reproduces very satisfactorily the experimental data for the most excited states.
 To describe the impact of the Starobinsky term on the vector meson sector, we first generalized the Einstein-dilaton model by introducing the arbitrary function $f(R)$ in the action and deriving the field equations in the metric formalism.
 Accordingly, for the specific function \eqref{starobinsky}, we had the Starobinsky-dilaton gravity model in $\rm AdS_{5}$ spacetime.
 We then expressed the field equation in terms of the inverse scale factor $\zeta(z)$ and of dilaton field $\Phi(z)$.
-Given this equation is of first order in the dilaton and fourth order in the inverse of the scale factor, we choose to use the inverse of the scale factor as presented in \eqref{modelii} inspired by previous works \cite{Ballon-Bayona:2017sxa, Ballon-Bayona:2024yuz}.
+We have also shown and analyzed the $\alpha$-corrections for the dilaton potential in \eqref{Starobinskypotential}, depicted in Fig.~\ref{Plot:VdilatonPotential}.
+Since the equation \eqref{eqstarobinsky4} is of first order in the dilaton and fourth order in the inverse of the scale factor, we choose to use the inverse of the scale factor as presented in \eqref{modelii} inspired by previous works \cite{Ballon-Bayona:2017sxa, Ballon-Bayona:2024yuz}.
 This scale factor profile satisfies the confinement criteria discussed in \cite{Gursoy:2007er}.
 Using $\zeta(z)$ we obtained the dilaton field \eqref{dilatonstarobinsky} which depends explicitly on the parameter $\alpha$ and solved the integral numerically. \